opendatasoft/slate/source/includes/records_errors.md

 ## The record error object

-The record error describes errors which occured during the processing.
+The record error describes errors which occurred during the processing.
 An error comes from:

-* a processor: when a value is valid or an operation failed
+* a processor: when a value is invalid or an operation failed
 * a type conversion: when a value cannot be converted.
 For example the string "s" converted to an integer.